YuriiTkachuk/pages-templates/src/legaladvice/legaladvice.md

 *   Stability: we operate from our own established commercial offices.
 *   Customer satisfaction: last year we invested over £150,000 in infrastructure systems because our aim is always to improve cuistomer satisfaction and service.
 *   24/7 case tracking: only we have a 24/7 case management tracking system.

-*   Based on period 1st January 2011 - 31st June 2011 during which there were 4029 ET transactions.
+<small> * Based on period 1st January 2011 - 31st June 2011 during which there were 4029 ET transactions.
 We have records of successful tribunal action held at our offices.
-350k figure comes from national press.
+350k figure comes from national press.</small>

 ***